weiks/flatfooted/README.md

 ### Phase 3

+- [x] Integrate "sale price" into "price" field
+- [x] Separate field for "Currently unavailable"
-- [ ] Save raw HTML to re-scrape it if necessary without re-crawling
+- [x] Save raw HTML to re-scrape it if necessary without re-crawling
+  - For example, an item which was search for on Amazon at a certain date, and with `search_string == RKLCDBKT`, is saved as:
+    `outputs/html/Amazon_2018-01-21-02-32_RKLCDBKT.html`
-- [ ] Look errors in the request-response cycle (3 out of 322 missing searches
+- [x] Look errors in the request-response cycle
+  - When comparing number of lines in input file vs number of products in outputs file, we find that 3 out of 322 missing searches for Amazon.
-  for Amazon)
-  - Compare input/output differences to detect these cases
+  - The prolem was that the `Peachtree null` was repeated 3 times (4 in total) as a `search_string`, so these were the three extra observations that my code ignores because it treats them as duplicates of previous requests.
+This is to avoid unnecessary multiple requests, and that's the reason for the difference, not that we did not execute them or that they got an error I was not catching.
+    - NOTE: If you look into full observations, they were actually different because the `SKU` variables was different for them, but the `String` variable (which is what I'm using to search sites) was the same.
+If we want to actually make them different, the `SKU` information should go inside the `String` information also.
-- [ ] Re-test 7 failed search cases with 2 new XPATHs for Amazon
+- [x] Re-test 7 failed search cases with 2 new XPATHs for Amazon

-## Current Status

-Two tests are being executed right now.
-I'm running the scrapper in the Amazon instance provided (using `tmux`), to test the difference in results between using and not using proxies.
-I'm looking for differences in execution time and actual data scraped.

-The tests were started around 4:30 AM (CDT).
-The earlier one uses proxies, while the latter one doesn't.
-I'm mentioning this in case Mike decides to run more processes and we don't get confused with the data files.

-IMPORTANT: Mike, please don't use the `tmux` sessions, as I need those to verify the time taken for each test.
+  - Turns out that the correct number of searches that failed (meaning that they do return results, but the scraper did not detect them and marked them as not returning any results), was 12.
+These search terms are saved in the `inputs/search-strings-re-tests.csv` file.
+  - New XPATHs have been integrated, and I've re-ordered them to make sure we go from specific to general, and thus are able to get "special" cases before they are "obscured" using a more "general" XPATH.
+  - The last results show that we are now able to get all results correctly, as well as the information for the corresponding products.

 ## Item analysis for Amazon